As Form Optimization specialists, Zuko are often told that we occupy a very specific niche.

 We have to be careful on this one.
 Every form is unique.
 Each has different questions, varying length, and particular visual design.
 Most importantly they all have disparate audiences who may react differently to particular form features.
 Our general advice is therefore to benchmark your form only against itself.
 Is it performing better after a change or not?

 Having said this, “Is my conversion rate good?” is probably the next most common question we get asked by clients.
-In acknowledgment of this, we’ve made Zuko’s aggregated form data available to all through an open source database You can take the benchmarks shown within it and make your own mind up on how to use it and whether you use it as a benchmark for your business.
+In acknowledgment of this, we’ve made Zuko’s aggregated form data available to all through an open source form benchmarking database You can take the benchmarks shown within it and make your own mind up on how to use it and whether you use it as a benchmark for your business.

 You’ll also see we’ve given you the topline conversion data for different industries and form types below.
 Just remember though: these data points are averages.
 There will be many forms performing better or worse than the metrics we share here.